lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 The "Root" inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.

+## Using an AWX Inventory Environment Based approach to CICD based automation code testing/deployment

 Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD toolchain to:

 1) work with git based PRs